Tehachapi Loop: Operations

 The Loop became the property of the Union Pacific Railroad in 1996, when the Union Pacific and Southern Pacific systems merged.
 Trains of the BNSF Railway also use the loop under trackage rights.

 Although Southern Pacific ran passenger trains on the Loop for years, it banned passenger service there soon after handing its trains to Amtrak in 1971.
 Union Pacific has maintained the ban since taking over Southern Pacific.
-As a result, Amtrak's San Joaquin train is unable to directly serve Los Angeles until a bypass is constructed or the federal government of the United States or the California State Legislature compel the railroad to allow passenger service to resume.
-Amtrak operates Thruway Motorcoach buses for passengers wanting to travel between the Central Valley and Los Angeles.
+As a result, Amtrak's Gold Runner train is unable to directly serve Los Angeles until a bypass is constructed or the United States federal government or the California State Legislature compel the railroad to allow passenger service to resume.
+Amtrak operates Amtrak Thruway buses for passengers wanting to travel between the Central Valley and Los Angeles.
 An exception is made for the Coast Starlight, which uses the line as a detour if its normal route is closed.

-California Historical Landmark
+Recognition and access

+A concrete viewing platform was constructed at the scenic overlook on Woodford-Tehachapi Road in the summer of 2021, allowing railroad enthusiasts to watch trains on the loop at a safe distance from the winding, two-lane roadway.